vzovko/KubePi/README.md

   * GitKraken

 ## Generate SSH key
-Generate SSH key on admin vm.
+Generate SSH key on Admin VM.
 I'll use this one for Ansible and GitHub.
 ```
 ssh-keygen -t rsa -b 4096 -C "my@mail.com"
 ```